taislu/mobilelu-starter-blog/content/blog/migrating-wordpress-to-gatsby.md

 Since I primarily write JavaScript these days, I wanted an SSG that runs on Node.js, and if it uses React, even better.
 I tested out a few sites that run on Gatsby and yeah - they were fast.
 Blazingly fast.

-<strong>A few things I really like about Gatsby</strong><br>
+<strong>A few things I really like about Gatsby</strong>
-<strong>No page reloads</strong> - this site is now a SPA (single page app), and clicking on any internal page from within the website doesn’t need to load a completely new resource<br>
+<strong>No page reloads</strong> - this site is now a SPA (single page app), and clicking on any internal page from within the website doesn’t need to load a completely new resource
-<strong>Image optimization</strong> - all the images are automatically stripped of metadata, optimized, resized, lazy-loaded, and compressed<br>
+<strong>Image optimization</strong> - all the images are automatically stripped of metadata, optimized, resized, lazy-loaded, and compressed
-<strong>Pre-fetch resources</strong> - Gatsby detects what links are available on a given page and loads that data into the cache<br>
+<strong>Pre-fetch resources</strong> - Gatsby detects what links are available on a given page and loads that data into the cache
-<strong>Bundling and minification</strong> - code is minified, bundled, and served<br>
+<strong>Bundling and minification</strong> - code is minified, bundled, and served
-Server-side rendered, at build time - Gatsby builds optimized static assets, which can be hosted anywhere!<br>
+Server-side rendered, at build time - Gatsby builds optimized static assets, which can be hosted anywhere!
-<strong>Articles are saved in beautiful Markdown</strong><br>
+<strong>Articles are saved in beautiful Markdown</strong>

 Every time I push to the repo, the site gets automatically deployed (thanks to <strong>Netlify</strong>) Very little boilerplate code was necessary to get started with Gatsby.
 I just forked the <strong>Gatsby Advanced Starter</strong>, a very simple, minimalist, completely UI-free foundation after my own heart, and started working with it.